Benefits - Medical Insurance

 With the introduction of online open enrollment in FY 12/13, you must now review and certify your existing benefits via ESS even if you are not making any changes.
 You are strongly encouraged to attend one of the annual Open Enrollment meetings or review the Open Enrollment data posted on the website to be sure you understand any changes occurring at the beginning of the calendar year (January 1).

 We strongly encourage all employees to attend Open Enrollment meetings which are scheduled each year mid-October through mid-November.
-If for some reason you cannot attend one of these informative meetings, you may contact a Benefits Specialist: Kristie Harmon at 775 328-2079 or Molly Hodges at 775 325-8111 to set up an appointment.
+If for some reason you cannot attend one of these informative meetings, you may contact a Benefits Specialist: Kristie Harmon at 775 328-2079, Molly Hodges at 775 325-8111, or Kelsey Zaski at 775-328-2099 to set up an appointment.

 For a full description of what services meet the definition of preventative and routine medical care, please refer to your plan summary or contact your plan administrator directly: